sveltejs/svelte/documentation/blog/2023-11-01-whats-new-in-svelte-november-2023.md

 - [Open Neovim From Your Browser - Integrating nvim with Svelte’s Inspector](https://theosteiner.de/open-neovim-from-your-browser-integrating-nvim-with-sveltes-inspector) by Theo Steiner

 **Libraries, Tools & Components**
+- [Deno now supports](https://github.com/denoland/deno/pull/21026) creating SvelteKit projects out-of-the-box!
+Previously you had to create them with npm and then you could run them with Deno.
 - [Purplix](https://github.com/WardPearce/Purplix.io) is an open-source collection of tools dedicated to user privacy and creating trust with your audience
 - [Obra Icons](https://github.com/Obra-Studio/obra-icons-svelte-public) is a simple, consistent set of icons, perfect for user interfaces
 - [svelte-chat-langchain](https://github.com/SimonPrammer/svelte-chat-langchain) is a minimal version of "Chat LangChain" implemented with SvelteKit, Vercel AI SDK and or course Langchain